 - Sequencing Numbers from 1 – 100

-- Introduce static / dynamic addition and subtraction
+- Introduce static/dynamic addition and subtraction

 - Practice measurement of length and width

-Although language is a distinct area, it is an integral part of all the other areas in the advanced preschool classroom.
-The language area offers children an opportunity to develop reading writing readiness skills with sequence of materials and progresses to and activities:
+Although the language is a distinct area, it is an integral part of all the other areas in the advanced preschool classroom.
+The language area offers children an opportunity to develop reading writing readiness skills with a sequence of materials and progresses to and activities:

 - Identify short and long vowel sounds and basic sight words

-- Identify beginning and ending consonants
+- Identify the beginning and ending consonants

 - Identify consonants diagrams